Consumer Protection

 Because the loan is repaid from the sale of your home, it will reduce the value of the estate you leave behind to your loved ones.

-While some plans offer "inheritance protection" features that allow you to ring-fence a percentage of your home's value for your family, it is important to consider how releasing funds now might affect your wishes for the future.
+While some plans offer inheritance protection features that allow you to ring-fence a percentage of your home's value for your family, it is important to consider how releasing funds now will affect what you leave behind.
+Our guide to equity release and inheritance covers this in detail.
+We encourage involving your family in the conversation — a qualified adviser will explain these impacts clearly so everyone understands the outcome.

 Our Advice : We encourage involving your family in the conversation.
 A qualified adviser will explain these impacts clearly so everyone understands the outcome.